JuliaIntervals/IntervalConstraintProgramming.jl/README.md

 The best way to learn how to use the package is to look at the tutorial, available in the organisation webpage [here](https://juliaintervals.github.io/pages/tutorials/tutorialConstraintProgramming/).

+#### ℹ️ Note on ModelingToolkit

+ModelingToolkit can be used to conveniently define constraints, as described in the tutorial.
+However, that package is only compatible up to Julia version 1.9, and it needs to be installed manually and restricted to version 3.
+Later versions of ModelingToolkit or Julia are not compatible yet.

 ## Author